ec-jrc/lisflood-model/3_08_optLISFLOOD_transmission-loss/index.md

 ### Introduction

 > **Note Ad de Roo**.
 The Transition loss option should not be used anymore and be gradually deleted from the code and the manual.
-Water abstractions are modelled in a seperated routine.
+Water abstractions are modelled in a separated routine.
 Open water evaporation in rivers is dealt with by the 'water fraction'.
 Losses to deeper groundwater are dealt with differently now, using the `GroundwaterThresholdValue`.

 The term 'transmission loss' originates from electronic or communication science and stands for: "the loss of power or voltage of a transmitted wave or current in passing along a transmission line or path or through a circuit device".
 In river systems, particularly in semi-arid and arid region, a similar effect can be observed: a loss of water along river channel, especially during low and average flow periods.
 The main causes for this loss might be: